 Contrary to what its name implies, the cloud is not uploading and downloading content from somewhere in the sky.
 It consists of multiple networks of servers that allow applications to run and be accessed through the internet rather than on a local network of computers in an office.
 That means anyone with the correct password can tap into essential programs for accounting, workflow, safety, project management and more with any compatible device that has internet access.

-This also allows companies to take advantage of Software as a Service (SaaS) solutions rather than traditional products that must be installed manually and then regularly replaced with new versions.
-SaaS software is automatically updated, usually as part of a subscription or other access fee.
+This also allows companies to take advantage of online Service Software solutions rather than traditional products that must be installed manually and then regularly replaced with new versions.
+SaaS online software is automatically updated, usually as part of a subscription or other access fee.

-While these technologies have been a productivity boon for many companies in field service, some smaller businesses might think using the cloud is expensive, complicated and exclusively geared toward large field service firms.
+While these technologies have been a productivity boon for many large companies, some small businesses might think using the cloud is expensive, complicated.
 That is not the case.
 In fact, smaller companies may be in a position to benefit the most from the cloud.
 One of the reasons for this is that entry comes at a relatively low price.
-Running cloud-based programs is less expensive than trying to establish an in-house IT operation, which, would require businesses to invest in costly infrastructure and staff and spend even more money on related elements like security.
+Running cloud-based programs is less expensive than trying to establish an in-house IT operation, which, would require companies to invest in costly infrastructure and staff and spend even more money on related elements like security.

 In fact, the lower cost allows small businesses to compete with their larger rivals almost immediately.
 Online software helps small businesses work smarter through the elimination of time and money wasting redundancies caused by the disorganized flow of emails, documents and project paperwork.
 In addition, online software enables field and office personnel to stay updated with the latest job-related facts and figures through syncing and simultaneous updates across devices.
 Team members also benefit from the efficiency of detailed reporting, which can reduce the need for time consuming meetings.